 Harran said there’s a concern that a second explosion could happen.
 Heavy machinery arrived that lifted away large, broken concrete slabs.
 Crews continued to work late Tuesday night into Wednesday morning to rescue the worker.
 Crews removed about 8,000 gallons of fuel from the tank.

 Officials urged drivers to avoid Bristol Pike up to Interstate 95 as they planned to close lanes Wednesday once they resumed work to recover the worker.
 There are two other underground tanks at the gas station.

 Firefighters from Philadelphia and other surrounding towns responded to the call.

-Ten families who live nearby evacuated to safer ground but were allowed back into their homes overnight.
+Ten families who live nearby evacuated to safer ground but went back into their homes overnight.